lina98st/lina98st/README.md

 # Hi, I'm Alina 👋
 Frontend-focused fullstack developer.
 I build interfaces that feel good to use and APIs that support them properly.
-Self-taught over the past two years, working across the full MERN stack with a strong preference for the frontend side.
+Self-taught over the past two years, with a strong preference for the frontend side.
 Currently based in Germany.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alina-schmi/)